ibm-cloud-docs/Cloudant/api/capacity.md

 -   **Method**: `GET`
 -   **Path**: `_api/v2/user/current/throughput`
--   **Response**: The current consumption of provsioned throughput capacity consumed, broken down by the number of
-reads, writes, and global queries
+-   **Response**: The current consumption of provisioned throughput capacity consumed, broken down by the number of reads, writes, and global queries.
 -   **Roles permitted**: `_admin`

 _Example request to retrieve the current consumption of capacity, by using HTTP:_